By Product Type

 The proteome encompasses all proteins within an organism.
 Proteomics entails the study of the dynamics of the proteome under environmental influences, intrinsic changes (e.g., differentiation or cell death), cell type, cell compartment, or cell cycle stage (1).

-Proteome studies using MASS spec can reveal alterations in protein abundance, isoform, or modification (ubiquitination, sumoylation, phosphorylation).
+Proteome studies using mass spec can reveal alterations in protein abundance, isoform, or modification (ubiquitination, sumoylation, phosphorylation).
 In vivo protein crosslinking (with cleavable or non-cleavable crosslinkers) can give a detailed insight into specific protein-protein interactions, which were previously only addressed by systematic mutation and hybridisation studies (2,3).

 MASS spec offers new opportunities to answer many biological questions.
-However, the sensitivity and complexity of modern MASS spec methods demand careful sample preparation and data analysis.
+However, the sensitivity and complexity of modern mass spec methods demand careful sample preparation and data analysis.

 The intensity is a direct measure of how abundant a single peptide is, i.e., how often it is detected.
 This value is influenced by the abundance of the original protein, as well as the peptide size and its ability to “fly.”
 Note: not all peptides “fly” in the mass spectrometer; if peptides fail to ionize or the ions are too unstable and fragmentate, they can fail detection.